armory/docs/content/en/includes/cdaas/rna-install.md

-Each Kubernetes cluster that you install the RNA on should have a unique name that you set using the `agentIdentifier` parameter.
-This identifier is used to identify the cluster.

 1. Verify that you are in the correct Kubernetes context.
 You want to install the RNA in the cluster where you deploy your apps.

-2. Add the Armory Helm repo:
+1. Add the Armory Helm repo:

    ```bash
    helm repo add armory https://armory.jfrog.io/artifactory/charts